First energy scan measurement of $e^{+}e^{-}\to K^{+}K^{-}$ around the $\psi(2S)$ resonance

 The systematic uncertainties of the cross section measurements include correlated sources, related to the event selections, MC simulation and the luminosity measurement, as well as uncorrelated sources, which mainly arise from the fit to the $M_{K^+K^-}$ spectrum.
 In the line-shape analysis, the minimization is performed using a parameterized $\chi^2$ method where common systematic uncertainties are incorporated as the associated uncertainty of the scaling factor, while uncorrelated uncertainties are directly included in the $\chi^2$ calculation~\cite{J5pi}.

 The systematic uncertainty of tracking is estimated to be 1.0\% per track with the control sample $\elp\elm\to K^{+}K^{-}\pi^{0}$.
-The PID efficiency is studied with the $\psip\to\kp\km$ control sample, where the muon counter information is used to improve the purity.
-The difference in efficiency between data and MC simulation, 4.0\%, is assigned as the systematic uncertainty.
-The uncertainty in the requirement of the momentum difference is estimated by fitting the distribution, and the difference in efficiency between data and MC simulation, 1.0\%, is taken as the systematic uncertainty.
+The PID systematic uncertainty is determined by studying the $\kp$ and $\km$ efficiencies separately using the control sample, where the PID condition is not used on the track under study and the muon counter is used to enhance purity.
+The difference in efficiency between data and MC simulation, $\sim2.0\%$ per track, is assigned as the systematic uncertainty.
+The uncertainty in the requirement of the residual momentum is estimated by fitting the distribution, and the difference in efficiency between data and MC simulation, 1.0\%, is taken as the systematic uncertainty.
 The uncertainty in the $\Delta T$ selection is estimated in a similar way and is found to be negligible.
 The uncertainty related to the $E/p$ requirement is estimated by varying the corresponding selection criteria, and a common value of $1.3\%$ is given from a fit on the largest difference in cross section at each energy point.
 The uncertainty due to the MC generator is assigned as the difference in obtained cross sections between {\sc conexc} and the line-shape fit program~\cite{ana_form}, which is 1.0\%.

 The uncertainty in the integrated luminosity is $1.0\%$~\cite{BESIII:2017lkp}.
 To study the uncertainties resulting from the signal and background shapes, the fixed resolution of the Gaussian function is varied within $1\sigma$.
 Besides, the MC shapes for $\elp\elm\to\kp\km$ and $\elp\elm\to\mup\mum$ are alternatively described by two Crystal Ball functions.
 The fit range is varied by $\pm$0.1~GeV/$c^{2}$ to estimate its uncertainty.
-The total systematic uncertainty is determined by adding all these sources in quadrature, as listed in Supplementary Material.
+The total systematic uncertainty is determined by adding all these sources in quadrature, as listed in Table~\ref{tab_xs}.

-The description of the Born cross section is obtained from the total amplitude of Eq.~\eqref{eq:a-tot}, as:
+The description of the dressed cross section is obtained from the total amplitude of Eq.~\eqref{eq:a-tot}, as: